 Levels of Support

-Different sober livings will provide different levels of support and guidance for their residents.
+Different sober living houses will provide different levels of support and guidance for their residents.
 Many traditional sober livings are simply an environment where someone can go to sleep, live, and get drug tested once a week.
 This is the most common level of structure and in our experience is ineffective for the type of residents that we work with.
-Next, there are a number of sober livings that claim to be “structured sober livings”, where there is some light house scheduling, potentially a weekly house meeting, and some general guidelines that residents are required to follow.
+Next, there are a number of sober living houses that claim to be “structured sober livings”, where there is some light house scheduling, potentially a weekly house meeting, and some general guidelines that residents are required to follow.
 While this is a step in the right direction, again, for New Life House residents, this model is generally not sufficient.

 New Life House is a true structured recovery community.
 From the very ground up, our program is designed to provide a level of support and guidance that allow young men to begin learning and practicing a range of skills that will allow them to be successfully independent.
 This means addressing their mental health and engaging in in-depth mentorship and programming that imparts skills and residents a chance to practice them.
 Everything from interpersonal relationships, meal preparation, financial management, vocational and academic support, time management, and more – are all of the key components that are necessary to not just overcome anxiety, depression, and substance use, but to live a balanced and healthy life.

 New Life House is focused on doing a lot more than just preventing someone from using drugs and alcohol.